Local and National Job Sites

 - Your Gut - Does the organization feel like a good 'fit' for you?

 Golden rule: Whenever possible, don't volunteer any information about salary expectations or salary history on your resume, in a cover letter, or during a job interview.
 It's to your advantage to discuss salary issues after the employer has already decided that he or she really wants you.
+Here are more tips from NCDA on how to dodge the salary question.

 Negotiation is not merely saying, "I want more money."
 You will need to answer several questions for yourself before you'll be ready to enter into the negotiation process.